Restrepia

-Restrepia, abbreviated Rstp in horticultural trade, is a small genus of 50orchids in the orchid family (Orchidaceae), closely related to Pleurothallis.
+Restrepia, abbreviated Rstp in horticultural trade, is a small genus of 50 species in the orchid family (Orchidaceae), closely related to Pleurothallis.
 Named in honor of Don Jose Restrepo, it tends to be more showy than most other Pleurothallids.
 They are found primarily at higher altitudes in the cool, damp montane forests of the Andes and Venezuela, with some into Central America up to southern Mexico.

 Description

 These tiny epiphytic and rarely lithophytic orchids lack pseudobulbs.
 The erect, thick, leathery leaf is elliptic-ovate in shape.
 The aerial roots seem like fine hairs.